 Parking: Free dedicated parking is available for disabled visitors.
 Pay and Display car park on site.

-Charges: Vary depending on type of performance, above/below ground etc.
+Charges: Variable depending on type of performance, above/below ground etc.

 Location: Buxton Marketplace, Higher Buxton